9th-circle/Anathema.Vectors/README.md

 ## Swizzles

 - This idea is implemented almost exactly like GLSL.
 If you have a vec3 with components x, y and z, you can mix and match different components in different orders as needed - for example, fvec3.zxy.
+- Similar to GLSL, there are swizzle aliases for rgba -> xyzw.
 - A nice property of this is that if you ask for a 2-vector out of a larger one, you can trivially convert the output to polar notation to turn it into an angle.
 This means that you can go fvec3.xz.angle and get a useful number.

 ## Gotchas